Brachycephalic (Brachy) dogs

 What happens during the assessment?

-Your dog will be assessed by a specially trained vet, Lisa who will initially use a stethoscope to listen to your dog’s breathing while they are calm and relaxed.
+Your dog will be assessed by one of our specially trained vets, who will initially use a stethoscope to listen to your dog’s breathing while they are calm and relaxed.
 Your dog will then be encouraged to move around an exercise area at a quick pace for 3 minutes, either by the vet or yourself.
 The vet will then listen to your dog’s breathing again and will use a list of criteria to give a grade.
-Lisa will then discuss this with you.
+Your vet will then discuss the findings with you.